vsaase/Viewers/README.md

 $env:FTP_PROXY = "http://www-int2.inet.dkfz-heidelberg.de:80"
 ```

-Then install node.js, yarn and Microsoft Build tools for node-gyp
+Then install node.js, yarn and Microsoft Build tools for node-gyp and follow the rest of the OHIF installation steps below

 <div align="center">